Diaries of Signalman W H L Woodgate spanning November 1941 to October 1945 - Part 11

 we halted again & lit huge

-fires to dry off.
-I had a bad fall
+fires to dry off I had a bad fall

 on the track & cut shin badly

-no more pain after the drying [[?]]
+No more rain after the drying halt

 & we arrived at dest @ 6/30am

-We had good meals here as
+We had good meals here as [* 10/111 *]

-they go, we move on from here
+they go. we move off from here

-like a good night. & P.O.W.
-439 is over.
+like a good night. & P.O.W 439 is over

 [*SAT 8/5/43*]